Juan Ferrando

-Juan Ferrando Fenoll (Joan Ferrando; born 2 January 1981) is a Spanish professional football manager who is the current manager of Greek Super League club Volos.
+Juan Ferrando Fenoll (Joan Ferrando; born 2 January 1981) is a Spanish professional football manager who is currently the head coach of Super League Greece 2 club Panionios.

 Managerial career

 After several injuries as a footballer, Ferrando started his managerial career at age 18.
 He graduated from the school of Espanyol, where he was campus and methodological coordinator (fitness, tactical and technical football); and had his 'Prácticum' at Barcelona B. He then spent consecutive seasons managing Premià, Terrassa and Hospitalet.

 In the 2012−13 season, he became part of the technical staff of La Liga club Málaga, being appointed head coach of the club's youth team.
 Then, in mid-June 2013, he joined Moldovan National Division champions Sheriff Tiraspol as assistant coach; in July, he appointed as the head coach with whom he won the Moldovan Super Cup.
 As a manager of Sheriff Tiraspol, Ferrando led the Moldovans to the UEFA Champions League third qualifying round for the first time in their history.
 Failing to overcome Dinamo Zagreb to further advance to the Group Stage, he managed to eliminate Vojvodina during the Europa League play-off Round, advancing Sheriff to the Europa League Group Stage for the second time in the club's history.
 Playing against Tottenham, Anzhi and Tromsø, Sheriff finished third with six points, two short of qualification to the next phase.
 The day after, he was dismissed from Sheriff.

 In 2014, Ferrando moved to Greece and took over management of Super League side Ergotelis, but was fired after the two first matches of the 2014–15 season, having suffered two losses.
 Returning to Spain in 2015, he was hired by Cultural Leonesa, finishing in seventh place.
 In 2017, Linares relied on Ferrando for the last days of the 2016-17 season, but he could do little to prevent the team from being relegated.
 Shortly after Ferrando submitted his resignation for disagreements of sports planning, he was hired by newly formed Greek Third Division side Volos, whom he managed to consecutively achieve promotion to the second and first divisions in the following two years.
 Unfortunately, he had to leave Volos due to a bacterial eye infection, which nearly blinded him.